sepp2k/TeSSLa-mirror/docs/phases.md

 TypedTessla
 ———ConstantEvaluator—> (evaluates constant expressions and expands macros)
 TesslaCore
-———DeadStreamEliminator—> (removes streams not used by outstreams)
+———Cycle detection—> (produces error for recursive streams without last or delayedLast)
 TesslaCore

+Additional optimizations (such as common subexpression elimination and dead code elimination) will be added as a TesslaCore->TesslaCore phase after cycle detection.

-After the current functionality is implemented, objects and a standard library + module system based on objects will be implemented next.
-Then the phases should look like this:
+To implement objects and a standard library + module system based on objects, the phases will be ammended as follows:

 Source code
 ———TesslaParser—>